TWiesendanger/inventorTemplate/README.md

 There is now an `mt.exe` inside of the ressource folder that gets referenced by the build script.
 So this should no longer be a problem.

-## There was an error opening the file.
+## There was an error opening the file

 If your addin for some reason doesn't load, check what the Add-Ins Dialog shows.